0XDE57/mathToCode/README.md

 # math to code
-some examples of converting math equations to code
+some examples of converting math equations to code.

 todo: fix mathjax
 ```math